24 May 2026,

 When you have been in a car crash, getting a collision report can be crucial evidence for filing a claim for your car accident injuries and damages.

-If you have recently been involved in an incident around Encinitas, Solana Beach, or Del Mar, your collision report was completed by the California Highway Patrol.
+If you have recently been involved in an incident and need accident lawyers around Solana Beach, accident lawyers in Del Mar, or Encinitas, your collision report was completed by the California Highway Patrol.
 You can request a copy of the report by mail or in person.

 The North Coastal Station is a part of the San Diego County Sheriff’s Department and serves the northern coastal cities of Encinitas, Solana Beach and Del Mar.
 The station used to be called the Encinitas Patrol Station but was renamed in 2015 in order to more accurately reflect the community that it serves.